About the Photographer

 Geometric shapes and structures in extreme light have always fascinated me and so they are mirrored in most of my photographs.
 But looking back into my own development in photography I feel that my view on these landscapes has changed with time.
 Starting with the great majestic sceneries in a classical sense I came to the minimalistic essence of a landscape recently.

 Black & White photography and alternative darkroom techniques

 In terms of technique I changed in the early times consequently from 35mm to 6x7cm and mid of the 1980ies to 4”x 5” large format parallel to my focused interest on landscapes.
 In this time I also did a lot of darkroom work.
-Nowadays I use mostly a digital SLR.
-But still I enjoy the work with my 4” x 5” or even with the 8” x 10” whenever I can manage to have them with me on outdoor activities.
+Nowadays I work often digital, but still I enjoy the work with my 4” x 5” or even with the 8” x 10” whenever I can manage to have them with me on outdoor activities.
 Scanning the negative after individual development is todays standard procedure.
-Prints are worked out digitally and printed on high quality papers by use of Ultrachrome K3 inks.
+Prints may be worked out digitally and printed on high quality papers by use of Ultrachrome K3 inks.
 For some series I use so called "alternative" darkroom print techniques, as Platinotype, Kallitype or Cyanotype or I still do silver gelatine printing.